atikiafaiza/Install-VirtualBox-and-Setting-Up-a-Router-and-Internal-Network/README.md

 </div>

 #### 4.Create Virtual Machine(Host):
-Launch the VirtualBox application on your system.
+Launch the VirtualBox application on your system.Click on "New".

-Click on "New".
-In the dialog box that appears, enter the name as host.(Be careful with the naming—do not change it later.)
+In the dialog box that appears, enter the name as "host".(Be careful with the naming—do not change it later.)

 VirtualBox may auto-fill some settings like the operating system and version based on the name.
 If not, set them manually:

-Type: Linux
+#######Type: Linux
-Version: Ubuntu (32-bit or 64-bit, depending on your ISO) Select the Folder:
+#######Version: Ubuntu (32-bit or 64-bit, depending on your ISO)

-In the "Machine Folder" field, browse to the folder you just created to store the virtual machine files.
+In the "Folder" field, browse to the folder you just created to store the virtual machine files and select it.
-Choose the ISO File:

-When prompted to select a startup disk or ISO file:
-Browse to the location where you downloaded the lubuntu.iso file.
+In the "ISO Image" field, browse to the location where you downloaded the lubuntu.iso file and select the file.
-Select the file.

 After reviewing the configuration, click "Finish" to create the virtual machine.

 <div style="text-align: center;">